 Which Democrats are running for president in 2020?

-Whether you consider the beginning of the U.S. presidential campaign the date of the first campaign launch, the Iowa caucuses or the first candidates' debate, it is a staggeringly long process.
+Whether you consider the beginning of the U.S. presidential campaign the date of the first campaign launch, the Iowa caucuses, it is a staggeringly long process.

-The Democratic field in total is certain to pass the 17 who vied for the Republican nomination in 2016, which resulted in Donald Trump's unprecedented campaign win.
+The Democratic field has surpassed by a comfortable margin the rather hefty total of 17 who vied for the Republican nomination in 2016, which resulted in Donald Trump's unprecedented campaign win.
 With such a potentially large group, a number of themes and divisions are likely to emerge among Democratic hopefuls: centrist versus left-leaning, D.C. insiders versus outsiders, youth versus experience.

 Some lesser-known politicians have signalled their improbable bids for president, including former U.S. congressman John Delaney from Maryland, self-help author Marianne Williamson, Miramar, Fla., mayor Wayne Messam and Andrew Yang, an entrepreneur and activist.

-Clinton — who received more votes in the 2016 presidential election than any candidate in history not named Barack Obama — ruled out another campaign during an interview posted March 4, 2019, by New York TV station News12.
+Clinton — who received more votes in the 2016 presidential election than any candidate in history not named Barack Obama — ruled out another campaign during an interview in March 2019.

 Here's some background on the potential major contenders.
 Read all of the profiles or click on a name to go straight to their profile: